Post-Money Valuation Definition

 Limitation in Valuation

 There are various methods to do the valuation.
-Each method has its own merits, set of assumptions and method of calculation.
-With a change in an expert, usage of method will change and as a result, valuation figures will change.
+Each method has its own merits, set of assumptions, and method of calculation.
+With a change in an expert, usage of methods will change and as a result, valuation figures will change.
 Hence, the amount that is being arrived is highly subjective in nature.

 Post Money valuation is the post transactional analysis of corporate health.
-Company’s operating ability based on the fund infused will be determined based on such evaluation.
-Moreover, such valuation acts as MIS for the top management to check the merits and demerits that are arising out of such fund injunction.
+The company’s operating ability based on the fund infused will be determined based on such evaluation.
+Moreover, such valuation acts as MIS for the top management to check the merits and demerits that are arising out of such a fund injunction.